andy-byers/CalicoDB/doc/design.md

 The API is based off that of LevelDB, but the backend uses a B<sup>+</sup>-tree rather than a log-structured merge (LSM) tree.

 ## Architecture
-CalicoDB uses a B<sup>+</sup>-tree backend and a write-ahead log (WAL).
+CalicoDB uses a B<sup>+</sup>-tree with a write-ahead log (WAL).
-Other core modules are located in the `src` directory.
-The database is generally represented on disk by a single directory.
-The B<sup>+</sup>-tree containing the record store is located in a file called `data` in the main directory.
+The B<sup>+</sup>-tree containing the record store is located in a file with the same name as the database.
-The WAL segment files can either be located in the main directory, or in a different location, depending on the `wal_prefix` initialization option.
+By default, the WAL segment files are named the same as the database, but with a suffix of `-wal-N`, where `N` is some integer.
-The info log will be created in the main directory as well, unless a custom `Logger *` is passed to the database.
+The info log file is similarly named, with a suffix of `-log`, unless a custom `InfoLogger *` is passed to the database during creation.
 CalicoDB runs in a single thread.

-### Storage
+### Env
-The storage module handles platform-specific filesystem operations and I/O.
+The env construct handles platform-specific filesystem operations and I/O.
-Users can override classes in [`calico/storage.h`](../include/calico/storage.h).
+Users can override classes in [`calico/env.h`](../include/calico/env.h).
-Then, a pointer to the custom `Storage` object can be passed to the database during when it is opened.
+Then, a pointer to the custom `Env` object can be passed to the database when it is opened.
-See [`test/tools`](../test/tools) for an example that stores the database in memory.
+See [`test/tools`](../test/tools) for an example that stores the database files in memory.

 ### Pager
-The pager module provides in-memory caching for database pages read by the `storage` module.
+The pager module provides in-memory caching for database pages read by the `Env`.
 It is the pager's job to maintain consistency between database pages on disk and in memory, and to coordinate with the WAL.
 The pager contains logic to make sure that updates hit the WAL before the database file, ensuring that we can always recover from a crash.
+In an effort to reduce the impact of sequential scans on the cache, the pager uses a 2Q-like page replacement policy.

 ### Tree
-The B<sup>+</sup>-tree logic can be found in the tree module.
-The tree works similarly to an index B-tree in SQLite3.
+CalicoDB trees are similar to index B-trees in SQLite3.
+Every tree is rooted on some database page, called its root page.
+The root tree is the tree that is rooted on the first database page.
+It is used to store a name-to-root mapping for the other trees, if any exist.
+Additional trees will be rooted on pages after the second database page, which is always a pointer map page (see [Pointer Map](#pointer-map)).
-It is of variable order, so splits are performed when nodes have run out of physical space.
+Trees are of variable order, so splits are performed when nodes (pages that are part of a tree) have run out of physical space.
 The implementation is pretty straightforward: we basically do as little as possible to make sure that the tree ordering remains correct.
 This results in a less-balanced tree, but seems to be good for write performance.